lightning/bolts/02-peer-protocol.md

 #### Requirements
 The sending node:
+  - MUST verify it has received valid commitment signatures from its peer
   - MUST set `witness` to the serialized witness data for each of its inputs, in funding transaction order.
 FIXME: link to funding tx order
   - MUST remember the details of this funding transaction.